 Chrysanthemums are one of the heralds of fall although they are also produced for spring blooming.
 The flowers come in all the hues of the harvest and echo the changing leaf colors.
-Mums, as they are commonly called, are easy to grow and can be propagated by a variety of ways.
+Mums, as they are commonly called, are easy to grow and can be propagated by a variety of methods.
 Propagating mums can be from seed, started from division or even from cuttings.
 With so many ways to propagate it is easy to learn how to start mums.

 Easy Mum Propagation Through Division